Optimal Preconditioning and Fisher Adaptive Langevin Sampling: Fisher information adaptive MALA

 which depends on the square root $\sqrt{\alpha(x_n,y_n)}$ of the M-H probability.
 As long as $\alpha(x_n,y_n)>0$, the learning signal in \eqref{eq:differenceRB} depends on the proposed sample $y_n$ even when it is rejected.

 Finally, we can express the full algorithm for Fisher information adaptive MALA as outlined by Algorithm \ref{alg:FisherMALA}, which adapts by using the Rao-Blackwellized score function increments from Eq.\ \eqref{eq:differenceRB}.
-Algorithm \ref{alg:FisherMALA} uses Eq.\ \eqref{eq:differenceRB} because it performs slightly better than the initial signal from Eq.\ \eqref{eq:differenceNoRB}; see Appendix \ref{sec:effectRaoblackwell}.
-The algorithm also includes an initialization phase where simple MALA runs for few iterations to move away from the initial state, as discussed further in Section \ref{sec:experiments}.
+Note that, while Algorithm \ref{alg:FisherMALA} uses $s_n^\delta$ from Eq.\ \eqref{eq:differenceRB}, the initial signal from Eq.\ \eqref{eq:differenceNoRB} works equally well; see Appendix \ref{sec:effectRaoblackwell}.
+Also, the algorithm includes an initialization phase where simple MALA runs for few iterations to move away from the initial state, as discussed further in Section \ref{sec:experiments}.